pabloherrero1986/pablohs1986.github.io/README.md

 # **PORTFOLIO** ![GitHub release](https://img.shields.io/badge/release-v.2.0-blue)

 My portfolio, handmade with love.
-It is a one page, flat design web built with Bootstrap 4.
+It's a one page, flat design web built with Bootstrap 4.
 These are its features:
   - Mobile first design.
   - HTML5 + CSS3 + Bootstrap4.
   - Fixed top navigation that collapses and becomes solid on scroll.